mooseyscountrygarden.com » Garden Tour » Apple Tree Gardens« The Moosey Washing Line | Bowles Golden Grass »

 Sleep-Out Garden & Lawn

 The Sleep-Out gave me my first chance to grow climbing roses around a house window.
-I also planted a favourite white camellia (plus hostas and other foliage perennials) in its small garden, and a happy cherry red scrambler rose along the immediate fence-line.
+I also planted a favourite white Camellia (plus hostas and other foliage perennials) in its small garden, and a happy cherry red scrambler rose along the immediate fence-line.

 The climbing roses have just finished flowering.